 There are certain things in this world that have become icons, for whatever reason.
 In the realm of engagements and marriage, a diamond ring is by far the biggest and most important icon.
-Even young children will recognize the shimmering diamond ring as a symbol of being betrothed.
+Even young children recognize the sparkling diamond ring as a symbol of being engaged.
 Why is this and when did it start?
 More importantly, why are diamonds specifically used for engagement rings?
 Let us take a look at this common practice, how it began, and where it stands today.

 Yellow diamond engagement ring from Leibish

 Read Leibish's take on the history of engagement rings - The Magic of the Ring

 Many may not know this, but diamonds weren’t always used in jewelry.
 When they were first discovered thousands of years ago in India, they were used as decorations and as talismans to keep away evil spirits.
 Later they were believed to “cure” diseases.
 It was only about a thousand years ago that diamonds started being used in jewelry for the first time.
 Four hundred years later, the first man proposed with a diamond ring.
 This was Archduke Maximilian of Austria who asked Mary of Burgundy to be his wife.
 Thus began a custom of proposing with diamond rings, although it was mainly reserved for the upper class.

 While this was the first documented case of a diamond engagement ring, it is by no means the first engagement ring.
 That tradition has roots that date back to ancient Egypt when reed rings were placed on one another's ring finger to symbolize their betrothal.
 The ring finger was chosen because it was believed there was a vein in that finger that was connected directly to the heart, symbolizing love.

 Yellow diamond engagement ring